python-zeroconf/python-zeroconf/README.rst

 * Fixed services not being removed from the registry when calling unregister_all_services (#644) @bdraco

-  There was a race condition where a query could be answered for a service in the registry while goodbye packets which could result a fresh record being broadcast after the goodbye if a query came in at just the right time.
+  There was a race condition where a query could be answered for a service in the registry, while goodbye packets which could result in a fresh record being broadcast after the goodbye if a query came in at just the right time.
 To avoid this, we now remove the services from the registry right after we generate the goodbye packet